 If you have answered no to any of these questions, you could be in breach of your duties as a trustee.
 Breach is a scary word, but it’s never too late to change things.
 At Morrison Kent, our Trusts and Estate specialists are highly experienced with deed reviews and amendments and can assist you in making the necessary changes to your Trust.

+Gone are the days where you establish a trust and then forget it exists, as the Courts, the Government and Inland Revenue are cracking down on poor trust management.
 Trust law is changing all the time, especially now as regulatory bodies attempt to crack down on trusts, including their management, and as a more extensive consideration – money laundering.
 You need to be familiar with your trust deed to ensure you’re not walking into trouble.
 We urge you to consider; Are the clauses of your trust still fit for purpose?
 Can they be amended?

 We recommend that you dust off that deed and read through it.
 You may be surprised at what you find.